instant-labs/instant-bandit/README.md

 Thanks to this, we can be sure that the best variant is consistently shown the most frequently, while still giving other variants the chance to shine.

-Rather than waste a significant portion of traffic on variants that don't resonate with visitors, such as in traditional A/B testing, Instant Bandit allows you to optimize conversions without wasting large amounts of impressions on things that don't perform well.
+Rather than waste a significant portion of traffic on variants that don't resonate with visitors, such as in traditional A/B testing, Instant Bandit allows you to optimize conversions without using up impressions on things that don't perform well.

 # Tracking Conversions